 What?
 I must have been joking!
 Did I already mentioned that she didn’t want to spend that much plus there would be the lenses…

 So in the end, I finally asked her why she asked for my advice if she wasn’t interested in even considering it.
 She didn’t really answer, my guess is that she wanted to have a camera choice validated by a “professional photographer”.

-- I don’t mean to disparage Olympus, they are very good cameras and outstanding lenses.
+- I don’t mean to disparage Olympus, they have very good cameras and outstanding lenses.

 - I don’t always follow my own advice.
-I don’t use full frame, but a Canon 7D plus the backup.
+I don’t use full frame, but I use a Canon 7D plus the backup.
 So I often tell my kids:

 Do as I say and not as I do.
 That way, you’ll learn from my mistakes.